nclarius/shell-scripts/open-on-current-desktop/README.md

 There are three cases when this happens: A program is already open on a different desktop, and either:

-1. The program can only run one instance, e.g. Thunderbird.
+1. The program can only run one instance, e.g. Thunderbird or KDE System Settings.

+   This gets fixed with `open_thunderbird_on_current_desktop.sh` by moving a possible existing instance to the current desktop.

-2. The program prefers to open files in an existing window, e.g. Firefox.
+2. The program prefers to open files in an existing window, e.g. Firefox or Atom.

+   This gets fixed with `open_firefox_on_current_desktop.sh` by instructing the program to open the file in a new window if there is no existing instance on the current desktop

 3. The program raises other existing instances when opening a new file, e.g. Atom.

-`open_thunderbird_on_current_desktop.sh` fixes problem 1 by moving a possible existing instance to the current desktop.

-`open_firefox_on_current_desktop.sh` partially fixes problems 2 and 3 by instructing the program to open the file in a new window if there is no existing instance on the current desktop.
-However, problem 2 might not be entirely solved due to missing file associations, e.g. the Firefox script will work for bookmarks opened from KRunner but not for links opened from Thunderbird for some reason.
-As for problem 3, the window manager will in some cases still highlight the other window and open the file in the wrong existing window.
-If you have a better fix, please let me know.
+   This gets fixed with [Demands Attention Only on Current Desktop](https://www.pling.com/p/1112536) by Martin Gräßlin.

 ## Installation